mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

       > Indeed in the transcendence of intentionality diachrony is reflected, that is, the psyche itself, in which the inspiration of the same by the other is articulated as a responsibility for another, in proximity.
 Sensibility is in this way situated back in the human exception.
 But one has to go back from this reflection to the diachrony itself, which is the-one-for-the-other in proximity.
 It is then not a particular signification.
 The-one-for-another has the form of sensibility or vulnerability, pure passivity or susceptibility, passive to the point of becoming an inspiration, that is, alterity in the same, the trope of the body animated by the soul, psyche in the form of a hand that gives even the bread taken from its own mouth.
 Here the psyche is the maternal body.

-## Quantum and Relativity Physics, Temporalized Matter-Waves
+## Quantum and Relativity Physics Temporalized Matter-Waves

   1. Totality and Infinity: Reimann/ Einstein curvature of space time  gravity
      * Levinas explains this distortion by using the metaphor of a “curvature of intersubjective space” 74 that deforms the synoptic viewpoint.
 He attributes this curvature to the fact that the Other appears in a “dimension of height”75, yet the terminology of curvature implies another dimensional warping.
 Emerging out of 19th century research into non-Cartesian geometries and non-Euclidean spaces, the concept of curvature became famous in the 20th when Einstein employed the work of Bernard Riemann to explain how gravity bends light.